Visual-Computing/DynamicExplorationGraph/readme.md

 ## Citation

-If you use DEG in an academic context, please cite our publications:
+If you use the library in an academic context, please consider citing our papers:

+> Hezel, N., Barthel, K.U., Schilling, B., Schall, K., Jung, K. Dynamic Exploration Graph: A Novel Approach for Efficient Nearest Neighbor Search in Evolving Multimedia Datasets.
+MultiMedia Modeling (MMM 2025): 333–347.

 ```bibtex
 @article{Hezel2025,